 - Tea has been found to contain manganese and other amino acids which help in relaxation by reducing anxiety.

 - According to the Cochrane review of 2013, long-term consumption of black tea was linked to lower levels of bad cholesterol.
-There have also been some links with a reduction in heart disease and cancer though research is yet to find substantive evidence for this.
+There have also been some links with a reduction in heart disease and cancer through research is yet to find substantive evidence for this.

 Black tea active substances develop at temperatures of 90 degrees.
 Hence it is best to steep tea in boiling water to enjoy the maximum benefits it has to offer.
 The other forms of tea, however, require lower temperatures of about 80 degrees.